coinmetrics/product-docs/docs/network-data/key-risk-indicator-kri-feed/difficulty.md

 # API Endpoints

-<Subcategory> metrics can be accessed using these endpoints:
+Difficulty metrics can be accessed using these endpoints:

 * `timeseries/asset-metrics`